**These posts often contain affiliate links. Please see our disclosure policy for details.**

 - Hot Glue and Glue Gun

-- Nature Items: pine cones, acorns, leaves, bark, twigs, pine needles etc. (Even more fun if they’re collected using the Nature Scavenger Hunts that are part of the Scavenger Hunts for Kids set in our shop!)
+- Nature Items: pine cones, acorns, leaves, bark, twigs, pine needles etc.

 Step 2.
 Measure head size, cut cardboard strip, tape into circle crown shape.